 - Causing a fatal or serious accident

 - Having a blood alcohol content (BAC) of .18 percent or higher two hours after operating the vehicle

 What Are The Consequences Of Aggravated DUI?

 If aggravating conditions were present, then the consequences of a drunk driving conviction become more severe.
 The length of a jail term becomes significantly longer, as a court is likely to issue sentences toward the maximum range of allowable limits when aggravating circumstances are present.

 It is important to retain representation if you are charged with aggravating conditions.
 We know how to fight the charges and may be able to get the aggravating conditions dropped.

 How Do I Get Help From A Kentucky DUI Law Firm?

-Call our firm at 502-855-7584 or contact us online.
+Call our firm at our office or contact us online.
 You can arrange an appointment to meet with us to discuss how we may be able to help.
 The initial consultation is free and confidential, even if you decide not to retain us.
 We maintain offices in Elizabethtown and Louisville, and we serve clients from across central Kentucky.